Chapter 22

 “What are you talking about?”
 I said.
 Sharing a room with my doppelganger, still grappling with how I alone remained out of my time, I nevertheless tried to dispel the feeling of being a spectator to the discussion.
 “If history changes, of course we’d notice.”

 “Would we?” said Wilbur.
 “The people within the history?
-If Ernest’s presence in 2025 somehow caused different events to unfold than would have in his absence, we, some distance down the stream of time, would be aware only of events that finally did unfold.
-The original events that unfolded in Ernest’s absence would simply cease to have any existence – they would never have existed, at least as far as the present moment is concerned.”
+If Ernest’s presence in 2030 caused different events to unfold than would have happened in his absence, we, some distance down the stream of time, would be aware only of events that finally did unfold.
+The original events that occurred in Ernest’s absence would, in simple terms, be gone: as far as the present moment is concerned, they would never have existed.
+On the other hand, of course, Ernest’s actions may not have changed history at all, but instead have merely ensured that it occurred just as it was known to have prior to the resonant swap taking place.”

 “I’ll go first,” said Ernest, stifling a yawn, “if it’s all right with you, Steven.
 The sooner I get home to bed, the better.”

 When I arrived at Ernest’s, he was already sound asleep, on top of his bed, not having bothered even to undress.
-At a loose end, still feeling trapped, but now not even with any sure hope of escape, I paced up and down the house.
+At a loose end, still feeling trapped but now no longer with a sure hope of escape, I paced up and down the house.
 Earlier thoughts returned: was I in something larger than it seemed?
 Did I glimpse the true reality only in what seemed to be dreams?

 I even made a ludicrous attempt to shift my shape, in the hope it would force the dream to end, to disintegrate into the ‘true’ reality of life on Orlanos.
 But I remained firmly on Earth, in Ernest’s house, in my usual form.
 Trapped.